Samson Itodo is now a member of the board of International Institute for Democracy and Electoral Assistance (IDEA).

 ‘Samson Itodo (Nigeria) is a leading national and continental youth voice who successfully led the “Not too Young to Run” campaign in Nigeria that subsequently went viral across Africa’, IDEA said in a statement.

-Samson, who is a respected development practitioner, holds a bachelor’s degree and a master’s degree in Law.
+Itodo, who is a respected development practitioner, holds bachelor and master’s degrees in Law.

 He has 13 years of experience in elections, governance, and civic engagement; and he provides policy advice to parliamentary committees, electoral commissions, political parties, and international donors.